ceremona/sparkbangbuzz/README.md

 Additional work and documenation from him can be found at: https://www.youtube.com/user/nylesteiner/videos

-**_Know that this mirror was created out of respect and admiration for Nyle's work with no intention to take credit for his work._**
+**_Know that this mirror was created out of respect and admiration for Nyle Steiner, with no intention to take credit for his work._**